lightbend/kalix-jvm-sdk/samples/scala-eventsourced-shopping-cart/README.md

 ## Running Locally

-In order to run your application locally, you must run the Akka Serverless proxy.
+In order to run your application locally, you must run the Kalix proxy.
 The included `docker compose` file contains the configuration required to run the proxy for a locally running application.
-It also contains the configuration to start a local Google Pub/Sub emulator that the Akka Serverless proxy will connect to.
+It also contains the configuration to start a local Google Pub/Sub emulator that the Kalix proxy will connect to.
 To start the proxy, run the following command from this directory:

 ```